 The minimum cache size for persistent CORBA objects.
 When objects are purged from the server, this number of objects will be left.
-For full details of using this property, see Object Purging on page 56.
+For full details of using this property, see "Object Purging".

 Property Name ObjectRegistry.MinSize

 Property Type STATIC

 Data Type INTEGER

 Accessibility READ/WRITE

 Mandatory NO